mcallan83/dev-notes/js/es6.md

 Destructuring
 -------------

-- extract data from arrays, objects, maps, and sets into their own variables
+- extract data from arrays, objects, maps, and sets into distinct variables

 ### objects